danielmarschall/filter_foundry/Obfuscation.md

 Introduced in **Filter Foundry 1.7.0.8**

-Obfuscation version 5 is the same as version 4, but there is a constraint that the seed must be equal to the hash of the deobfuscated PARM.
+Obfuscation version 5 is the same as version 4, but there is a constraint that the seed must be equal to the CRC32b checksum of the deobfuscated PARM.
 This is done to check the integrity of the deobfuscation.

-Also, the xor-shifting is intentionally incompatible with version 4 to avoid downgrade-attacks.
+Also, the xor-shifting is intentionally incompatible with version 4 (to avoid downgrade-attacks) by XORing the initial seed with 0xFFFFFFFF.

 ### Obfuscation "Version 4"